Chalmers University of Technology: Campuses

 In 1937, the school moved from the city centre to the new Gibraltar Campus, named after the mansion which owned the grounds, where it is now located.
 The Lindholmen College Campus was created in the early 1990s and is located on the island Hisingen.
-Campus Johanneberg and Campus Lindholmen, as they are now called, are connected by bus lines.
+Campus Johanneberg and Campus Lindholmen, as they are now called, are connected by tram and bus lines.

 Student societies and traditions

 Traditions include the graduation ceremony and the Cortège procession, an annual public event.